Comparison of DNS server software: Technitium DNS Server

+The DNS server supports running independently developed plugins that can be used to process and respond to DNS requests.
+It also provides a HTTP API that can be used by 3rd party software to manage the DNS server.

 Unbound

 Unbound is a validating, recursive and caching DNS server designed for high performance.
 It was released on May 20, 2008 (version 1.0.0) as free software licensed under the BSD license by NLnet Labs.
 It is installed as part of the base system in FreeBSD starting with version 10.0, and in NetBSD with version 8.0.
 A version is also available in OpenBSD version 5.6 and beyond.
 (Previous versions of FreeBSD shipped with BIND.)